 Dr. Keen’s specific areas of interest and research include HVAC design, energy codes, high performance design, HVAC education, and the advancement of women in the building design and construction industry.
 She conducts research with both graduate and undergraduate students.
 She has served as the major professor to 13 graduate students.

-Keen has devoted much of her free time and service to the professional organization ASHRAE.
-She became involved in ASHRAE as a student member of the K-State student branch.
-She has acted as the faculty advisor to the branch since 2003, during which the chapter has routinely attended the ASHRAE winter meetings and the competition team has finished first in the ASHRAE Design Competition five times.
-Through the years, Julia has held several chapter positions including president and CRC chair of the Cedar Valley Chapter.
-She has been involved in many society-level committees including planning, president elect advisory, publications, conferences and expositions, and certification.
-She has also chaired TC6.1-hydronic and steam equipment and systems.
-Julia just recently completed her term as director-at-large to the ASHRAE Board of Directors (2013 -16).
-In this position, she served as ex officio to both the Refrigeration and Standards Committees, and was a voting member of Tech Council.
-Her service and contributions to the organization and the HVAC industry were recognized in 2010 when she was the recipient of the Distinguished Service Award and in 2016 when she was promoted to the level of fellow.
+Julia became involved in ASHRAE as a student member of the Kansas State University student branch.
+She has acted as the faculty advisor to this branch since 2003 during which time the chapter has routinely attended the ASHRAE winter meetings and the competition team that she has coached has finished first in the ASHRAE Design Competition six times.
+Through the years, Julia has held several chapter positions including President of the Cedar Valley Chapter.
+She has also been involved in many Society level committees including: Finance, Publishing and Education Council, Planning, Publications, Conferences and Expositions, and Certification as well as chaired TC6.1-Hydronic and Steam Equipment and Systems.
+Julia served in the elected positions on the ASHRAE Society Board of Directors as Vice President (2017 – 2019) and Director-at-Large (2013 – 2016).
+As a DAL and VP she served as Ex Officio/Coordinating Officer to the Refrigeration, Society Rules, and Standards Committees and was a voting member of Tech Council.
+Her service to the organization was recognized in 2010 when she was given the Distinguished Service Award.
+Julia continues to promote her passion of HVAC education through the HVAC Essentials Course she co-developed and delivers for ASHRAE around the world.
+She was promoted to the grade of ASHRAE Fellow in 2016 and was presented with the 2018 ASHRAE E. K. Campbell Teaching Award.
 Julia continues to promote her passion of HVAC as an ASHRAE Distinguished Lecturer.